 If you have a body mass index (BMI) of 30 or higher, then medication may be an effective and appropriate way to manage your weight.
 For those of you with a BMI of 27 or higher, along with a medical diagnosis related to your weight (diabetes, high cholesterol, high blood pressure, sleep apnea…), you also qualify for weight loss medication.
 We now have a better understanding of obesity as a chronic disease that requires chronic management, much like diabetes or high cholesterol.

 Of course your first stop should be to an Obesity Medicine specialist or to your own Primary Care Provider to talk about your individual situation.
-That person will take a look at any medications you’re already taking in order to confirm that there are no interactions with weight loss meds.
-They will also guide you regarding the safest medication choice for you, based on their knowledge of your past medical history and any allergies to medications.
+That person will take a look at any medications you’re already taking, in order to confirm that there are no interactions with weight loss meds.
+She will also guide you regarding the safest medication choice for you, based on their knowledge of your past medical history and any allergies to medications.

 Let’s start our review of the FDA approved medications for weight loss with phentermine, since it’s the most commonly prescribed weight loss medicine.
 Phentermine has been around for many decades and has a long history of short term use to reduce appetite.
 Because it has not been studied & FDA approved for long term use (alone), it may be problematic for your physician to prescribe it for chronic treatment, depending on the regulations in your state.
 Phentermine works by impacting the re-uptake of the neurotransmitters norepinephrine, serotonin, and dopamine.
 Side effects may include palpitations, dry mouth, constipation, insomnia, headache and irritability.
 Who should steer clear of phentermine?
 Those who have heart disease, poorly controlled high blood pressure, glaucoma, or an overactive thyroid gland.